 To ensure accessible parking permit holders have access to designated parking spots, the City's Parking Enforcement Section holds two campaigns, in April and December, to prevent people from parking illegally in both accessible parking spaces and fire routes.
 The parking enforcement campaign that took place in December 2004 resulted in 239 tickets for vehicles parked illegally in accessible parking spaces and 1,416 tickets for vehicles illegally parked in a fire route.

 Drivers of vehicles that display an accessible parking permit may park in an accessible parking space and do not have to pay for parking meters at regular hours (excluding rush hour and overnight).
 They may also park in no parking zones, however, they are not permitted to park in other prohibited areas such as designated fire routes, on boulevards, crosswalks or obstructing traffic.
 Parking in these areas will result in fines ranging from $25 to $100.
-The maximum fine for parking in an accessible parking space without a permit is $5,000.
+For more information regarding accessible parking infractions, please refer to the Accessible Parking Infractions Guideline.

-You can pay parking tickets by telephone, in person or by mail.
-However, if you wish to dispute a ticket, you have to do so in person by asking for a trial.
+You can pay parking tickets online, by telephone, in person or by mail.
+However, if you wish to dispute an accessible parking infraction ticket, you have to do so in person by asking for a trial (for any accessible parking infraction issued up to and including June 30, 2016) or by requesting a Screening Review (for any accessible parking infraction issued as of July 1, 2016).
 For detailed ticket payment information, click here.